Racket Squad: Synopsis

 The show dramatized the methods and machinations of con men and bunko artists.
 At episode's end, Captain Braddock gave viewers advice on how to avoid becoming the victim of the confidence game illustrated in the episode.
 Plots were based on actual case files from United States police departments, business organizations and other agencies.

 In the original episodes, Braddock addressed the victim in the second person, addressing the victim directly.
 In later episodes he narrated in the more conventional third person.
 Shooting was rapid, with 44 pages of script shot in two days.

 Production

 The show originally was produced for the syndication market in 1950, was picked up by CBS in 1951, and ran on the network through 1953.
 The series was filmed at Hal Roach Studios in Culver City, California, and was sponsored by cigarette manufacturer Philip Morris.
 The shows were produced at a cost of $25,000 per episode, which was cheap for the time.
 Racket Squad finished at #30 in the Nielsen ratings for the 1951-1952 season.

+Showcase Productions (Hal Roach Jr. and Carroll Case) produced the series, with James Flood as director.
+The writers were George C. Brown and Ed Seabrook.

 Three episodes were combined and released as a feature film Mobs, Inc. in 1956.